Jennosian/djangoapp/README.md

+# Djangoapp
-# Monitoring application in Docker written in Django and JQuery DataTables.
+Monitoring application in Docker written in Django and JQuery DataTables.